 A must do!
 This winter science activity is super simple to set up and has great educational value.

 8. Snow Storm in a Jar

-A perfect activity to spark the discussion about weather science.
+A perfect winter science activity to spark the discussion about weather science.

 Source: Growing a Jeweled Rose